aff3ct/aff3ct/doc/source/user/installation/compilation/compilation.rst

    channels).
 .. |cmake-opt-link_mkl| replace:: Link with the MKL library (used in the channels).
-.. |cmake-opt-systemc_simu| replace:: Enable the SystemC simulation (incompatible with the library compilation).
-.. |cmake-opt-systemc_module| replace:: Enable the SystemC support (only for the modules).
 .. |cmake-opt-mpi| replace:: Enable the MPI support.
 .. |cmake-opt-polar_bit_packing| replace:: Enable the bit packing technique for Polar code SC decoding.